d-bl/inkscape-bobbinlace/README.md

 ## Installation

 First download and install [InkScape].
-Then download a [released] version of the bobbin lace extensions or the most [recent] one and unpack.
+Then download a [released] (or the most [recent]) version of the bobbin lace extensions and unpack.
 The release contains a pair of  `.inx`/`.py` files for each plug-in.
 Start InkScape and look for the location where to put these files:

     Edit > Preferences > System: User extensions